G

 Supply Chain Vulnerabilities:

-• Geographic Concentration: Principal manufacturing facilities in Taiwan expose Garmin to unique economic and political risks related to the People’s Republic of China's assertion of sovereignty, potentially causing significant operational disruptions.
+• Geographic Concentration: Principal manufacturing in Taiwan faces unique economic and political risks, including potential disruptions from the People’s Republic of China's assertion of sovereignty.

-• System Failures & Breaches: Exposure to information technology system failures and network disruptions (e.g., natural disasters, human error, cyberattacks like ransomware).
-Such incidents could disrupt internal operations, lead to data loss or theft of intellectual property/personal information, harm reputation, and incur significant costs and liabilities.
+• System Failures & Network Disruptions: Exposure to IT system failures and network disruptions (e.g., natural disasters, cyberattacks like ransomware) can disrupt internal operations, supply chains, and distribution, leading to financial and reputational harm.

 Financial & Regulatory Risks